weknowyourgame/FramerDeploy/README.md

 # Framer Deploy

-A tool that allows you to download and deploy Framer websites easily.
+A tool that allows you to download Framer websites easily.

 ## Features